 Madeline's friends and co-workers asked her one day why she never wore pants to work.
 She always dressed in a skirt and blouse or a dress.
 Travis never told her not to wear pants, but she couldn't get it out of her mind what he told her on their wedding night.
 She talked herself into thinking if he wore the pants in the family, surely she couldn't wear them as well.
 She took what he had said literally even though Travis was using the falling pants as a metaphor for him being a ruler and controller.

 One night Travis didn't come home at all.
 When he arrived the next morning, he said he didn't need to give an explanation and if Madeline questioned him or nagged him about it, he would leave and stay away as long as he wanted to.

 "By the way, I'm leaving again right now," Travis announced.
 He grabbed a set of keys from the bowl that contained all the keys and stormed out of the house.
 Since both of their car keys looked alike, Travis didn't notice he had picked up the wrong keys until he was downstairs.
 He didn't want to go back upstairs to face Madeline so he took her car and careened out of the driveway with tires screeching as he sped off.

 It was hours before Madeline heard a knock at the door.
 She thought it was Travis, but it was a police officer asking if she was Mrs. Thornton.
 The wheels were turning in her mind as she nervously said, "Yes."

-Officer Benson said there had been a terrible accident and Travis was still alive but was in the hospital.
+Officer Benson said there had been a terrible accident and Travis was still alive, but was in the hospital in terrible condition.
 The officer offered to take Madeline to the hospital.
-When she arrived she saw her husband hooked up to all sorts of contraptions.
+When she arrived, she saw her husband hooked up to all sorts of contraptions.

 Travis would live, but his legs had to be amputated to get him out of the wrecked car.
 For the next several years, Madeline waited on him hand and foot while he still controlled her and bossed her around.